ayaka-qc/ayaka-qc.github.io/index.md

 # Selected Working Papers

-1. **Naganuma, A.** “Inclusion by Design: Procurement Architecture and Local Participation in ADB Climate Infrastructure.”
-Policy brief under review, Asian Development Bank Sustainable Procurement Resource Hub, 2026.

-2. **Naganuma, A.** “Causal Effects of Workplace Safety Regulation on Employment and Wages: Evidence from California’s Heat Illness Prevention Standard.”
+1. **Naganuma, A.** “Causal Effects of Workplace Safety Regulation on Employment and Wages: Evidence from California’s Heat Illness Prevention Standard.”

-3. **Naganuma, A.** “Impact of the EU’s Carbon Border Adjustment Mechanism and Canada’s Carbon Pricing: A Partial-Equilibrium Approach to Canada’s Steel Sector.”
-Preprint; SSRN [PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_CBAM_Canada_Steel_Working_Paper.pdf).

 # Presentations